Although I work eclectically, I would describe myself primarily as "an

 can then experience all of who we are, our authentic selves.
 When

-the therapist can be empathic with the client's overwhelming feelings,
+the therapist can be empathic with the client's overwhelming

-Copyright Philippa Barr 2007 All Rights Reserved
+Copyright Philippa Barr 2016 All Rights

-small groups.
+couples and in small groups.